kumar-github/tutorial-resources/externalized-configuration-README.md

 ```

 > [!IMPORTANT]
-> Remember, you need to have `app.properties` file in the classpath (resources folder).
+> You need to have `app.properties` file in the classpath (resources folder) in order for the above command to work.

 > [!TIP]
 > As a matter of convention `-D` is mostly for system and/or environment properties and `spring.config.name` is specific